mrkite/minutor/README.md

 finally able to show most of part with new nbt.
 still:
 1.biomes not so correct.
-2.some palette over 16 is not shown correct.
 3.not all blocks tranlated.

 ======== original ===========